The Rise of Language Models in Mining Software Repositories: A Survey: Corpus Overview

-The 85 primary studies were published across 23 distinct venues.
-Most papers appeared in conferences and symposiums (80\%), followed by journals (12\%) and workshops (8\%).
-Table~\ref{tab:venues} lists the venues where at least two papers on LMs for MSR were presented.
-The Mining Software Repositories (MSR) conference was the dominant venue, accounting for 45\% of all publications, which is expected given that our search strategy began with papers published in the proceedings of this conference.
-Beyond MSR, several studies were published in the proceedings of other top-tier software engineering venues, including the International Conference on Software Engineering (ICSE) and the International Conference on the Foundations of Software Engineering (FSE)\footnote{Formerly the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, each with eight papers.
-Among journals, Empirical Software Engineering (EMSE) contributed three papers, while ACM Transactions on Software Engineering and Methodology (TOSEM)\footnote{One of the TOSEM articles was originally identified as an arXiv preprint (2025) during snowballing.} and Information and Software Technology (IST) each published two papers.
-For workshops, the Workshop on NL-based Software Engineering (co-located with ICSE) was the most prominent, featuring five papers.
+The 177 primary studies were published across 61 distinct venues.
+Most papers appeared in conferences and symposiums (63\%), followed by journals (28\%) and workshops (9\%).
+Table~\ref{tab:venues} lists the venues where at least three papers on LMs for MSR were presented.
+The Mining Software Repositories (MSR) conference was the dominant venue, accounting for 38 papers (21\% of all publications), which is expected given that our search strategy began with papers published in the proceedings of this conference.
+Beyond MSR, several studies were published in the proceedings of other top-tier software engineering venues, including the International Conference on Software Engineering (ICSE), with 11 papers, the International Conference on Automated Software Engineering (ASE) and the International Conference on the Foundations of Software Engineering (FSE)\footnote{Formerly the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, each with eight papers.
+Overall, among conference publications, 77 papers (69\%) appeared in the main research track, while the remaining 35 papers (31\%) were published in secondary tracks (e.g., data and tool showcases, demonstrations).
+Among journals, Empirical Software Engineering (EMSE) contributed 10 papers, while ACM Transactions on Software Engineering and Methodology (TOSEM) and IEEE Transactions on Software Engineering (TSE) each published five papers.
+For workshops, the International Workshop on NL-based Software Engineering (co-located with ICSE) was the most prominent, featuring seven papers.